| Basic methodThe database that this tool accesses contains information

 earnings.
 We do not include speculative earnings.

+Please do your own research on this issue.
 In some cases it has not been possible to ascertain the

 the awards given by a particular chambers, this is indicated by a "-".
+What does "no sample data" mean?Where there are sets listed with no sample data this usualy means

 that they have no pupils or junior barristers with a call of 2010